 Use of estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities, at the date of the financial statements.
 Significant estimates also affect the reported amounts of revenues and expenses during the reporting period.
-Significant estimates made by the NWSA include depreciation and environmental liabilities.
+Significant estimates made by the NWSA include depreciation, pension related accounts, investments and the allocation of expenses from each home port.
 Actual results could differ from those estimates.